lecode-official/command-line-parser/README.md

 ## Contributions

-Currently we are not accepting any contributors, but if you want to help, we would greatly appreciate feedback and bug reports.
+Currently I am not accepting any contributors, but if you want to help, I would greatly appreciate feedback and bug reports.
 To file a bug, please use
 GitHub's issue system.
-Alternatively, you can clone the repository and send us a pull request.
+Alternatively, you can clone the repository and send me a pull request.